 Although not given much emphasis, adding some creativity into your daily meny can go a long way in your weight gain journey.
 What you have to do here is mix and match fast metabolism foods to gain weight to your everyday meals.
 The new additions can be sauces, yogurts, spices, avocado or olive oil, and nuts.

 This gives you a lot of freedom in the meals you cook.
 For instance, you can retain your meal routine and add 1-2 servings of thick mass gainer shake, and you will be good to go.
-You can also opt for protein shakes mixed with whole fat milk and blended with other items such as quick oats, peanut butter, fruits, and flavor syrup.
+You can also opt for protein shakes mixed with full-fat cream and blended with other items such as quick oats, peanut butter, fruits, and honey.

 Use Weight Gainer Supplements

-If your regular diet has not been able to help you gain weight, then it is time to go for weight gainer supplements (4).
+If your regular diet has not been able to help you gain weight, then it could be time to go for weight gainer supplements (4).

 Take note that you should only take a weight gainer supplement only if you have tried eating whole foods but still have a deficit of the caloric requirement, or for some reason, you can’t take high-calorie meals frequently.
 This does not mean you eliminate the whole foods diet because you will not see any results.